lfricken/ti/coup/readme.md

 ## OVERVIEW
 1. This is an expansion of the game Coup, where Influence replaces money.
-Agents are the hidden cards
+Agents are the hidden cards with special abilities
 1. The last surviving player wins.
-1. Players are eliminated when they have no Influence on any planet OR they would lose an Agent but have none.
+1. Players are eliminated when they have no Influence on any planet OR they would lose an Agent but have none left.
-1. Planets have special abilities that are gained the first time it is captured (only one player has influence on it)
+1. Planets have special abilities that are gained upon capture.
+Planets are captured when only one player has influence on it.
 1. Players use fleets to remove influence on planets.
 1. Special Benefit cards exist on planets and in players hands.
 If a player is the sole

+## CARDS
+* Agents - Similar to Coup ability cards.
+* Benefits - One per planet, to be gained for control.
+And one to each player, to be gained for completing your Secret Objective.
+* Secret Objectives - You start the game with one.
+Upon satisfying the requirements, gain your secret benefit.
+* Fleet - Contain a random number in the range [3,9] which decides how many dice you get during liars dice combat.

 ## SETUP
 1. Place planets: count is 4 + 1 for Each player beyond 4
 1. Place a random Benefit card, revealed, next to each planet
 1. Players get 4 influence tokens to place among planets of their choice going clockwise, placing 1 each turn.
 Max 1 per planet in this phase.
-1. Players gain 2 random fleet cards, and 2 random agents.
+1. Players start with:
+* 2 random Fleets
+* 2 random Agents
+* a random Secret Objective
-1. Players gain a random Secret Objective and Secret Benefit
+* a random Secret Benefit

 ## COMMON POWERS LIST
 1. Move: Deploy, Replace, or Retract a Fleet.
-Place it last in line for fleet priority.
+When deploying, place it last in line for fleet priority.
 1. Construct: Take the top fleet card
 1. Enforce: At EACH of your fleet locations, you may choose to start a Conflict
 1. Denounce: Spend 2 influence tokens and pick a player to lose an Agent